-Linguistically, the Kwanlin Dün are affiliated with the Southern Tutchone Tribal Council.
-The Kwanlin Dün include people of Southern Tutchone, Tagish and Tlingit descent.
+Linguistically, the Kwanlin Dün is affiliated with the Southern Tutchone Tribal Council.
+The Kwanlin Dün includes people of Southern Tutchone, Tagish and Tlingit descent.
 A large part of the Kwanlin Dün citizens live in the Whitehorse area, with the balance dispersed throughout Canada, the U.S. (predominantly Alaska) and abroad.

 The waterway now called Miles Canyon through to the Whitehorse Rapids was well known to generations of First Nations people.
 Our ancestors called the area Kwanlin, which means “running water through canyon” in Southern Tutchone.

 Scarcely recognized today is the fact that for centuries, before the influx of recent adventurers, the headwaters of the Yukon River were home for the Tagish Kwan, and a regular meeting place for people of other first nations who came to trade with them, including the Tlingit, Kaska, Han, Gwich’in and Tutchone.

 In 1900, life changed forever with the building of Whitehorse.
 Our people still made much of their living on the land but they now came to the new town to trade fur and find work.
 Usually, they continued to live where they always had, along the waterfront.